arun-r-007/Motor_Insurance_Full-stack/README.md

 steo by step to setup

-and download                       Tesseract-OCR  library in                        C:\Program Files\Tesseract-OCR
+Download                       Tesseract-OCR  library in                        C:\Program Files\Tesseract-OCR

 and install composer from              https://getcomposer.org/          and setup it